is4tomj/posts-n-notes/fedora/gpg-ssh-yubikey-notes.md

 Use the `trust` command to trust the imported public key with `Ultimate` trust.
 Then run the `quit` command.
 After inserting the Yubikey with the corresponding private key material, `$ gpg2 --card-status` should indicate that the private key material is on the Yubikey.

 **Note:**
 >There are tons of web pages about using Yubikeys with Fedora, but they all seem to suck ass.
 The only on that appears to be good is from [Fedora Magazine](https://fedoramagazine.org/using-the-yubikey4-with-fedora/), which references [this Fedora Yubikey page](https://github.com/fedora-infra/ssh-gpg-smartcard-config/blob/master/YubiKey.rst).

+#### Touch

+You should require touch for crypto operations on your Yubikey, as described [here](https://github.com/drduh/YubiKey-Guide#requiring-touch-to-authenticate).

 #### SSH